commonly confused words and improving vocabulary

 Help and advice

-This list takes you alphabetically through words which are often mixed up.
-It gives the word, its part of speech, its meaning, and an example of its usage.
+This alphabetical list shows words which are often mixed up.
+We highlight a word, its meaning and an example of how to use it.

 Adverse and averse

 - Adverse (adj.) — having a negative or harmful effect